ace5523/ace5523/README.md

 "And about forgiveness, we're both supposed to have exchanged I'm sorry, honey, but I passed it up, now look this way Well, there are a million other girls who do it just like you Looking as innocent as possible to get to who They want and what they want, it's easy if you do it right" (Misery business - Paramore)

-"I know im, not your savior, know i'm not your truth, but I think we could be friends (: he said come down to my level, hang out with the devil" (Jesus in LA - Alec Benjamin)
+"I know im not your savior, know i'm not your truth, but I think we could be friends (: he said come down to my level, hang out with the devil" (Jesus in LA - Alec Benjamin)